-When a company’s non-core business function becomes a distraction, the cost of outsourcing becomes a burning question.
+When a company’s non-core business function becomes a distraction, the cost of IT outsourcing services becomes a burning question.
 This often applies to information technology-related issues.

 The costliness or shortage of local professionals also drives companies to outsource services and to farming out projects.
 However, a domestic service provider is essentially incurring the same costs as the client would.
 Add to that the provider’s operational, marketing, and management costs, and markup.

-No wonder the cost of outsourcing IT services domestically may turn out several times higher than an in-house team.
+No wonder the cost of IT service providers domestically may turn out several times higher than an in-house team.

 If you aim at reducing costs significantly, offshore outsourcing offers a solution.